collectiveaccess/ProvidenceDocs/_source/intro/whatIs.rst

 * **Support is available.** A variety of free resources are available to get you started and support you as you develop your project with CollectiveAccess.
 All online support is provided on a best-effort basis by CollectiveAccess developers and the user community.
 Paid support and project development services are also available.

+Providence
+^^^^^^^^^^

+Providence is the “back-end” core cataloguing and data management application.
+Providence provides a relational approach to cataloging that allows users to create and describe relationships between different record-types, construct hierarchical relationships for complex collections, and to do so using commonly accepted library and archive standards.
+Nuanced search and browse tools, advanced display and reporting tools, batch edit and import capabilities, superior media-handling, and more enables users to catalogue almost anything in any way.

+* `Providence User Guide <file:///Users/charlotteposever/Documents/ca_manual/providence/user/index.html>`_

+* `Providence Developer Guide <file:///Users/charlotteposever/Documents/ca_manual/providence/developer/index.html>`_

+Pawtucket
+^^^^^^^^^

+Pawtucket is an optional "front-end" publication and discovery platform for collections.